Acidmanic/EnTier/Readme.md

 When you implement your own ```ICrudRepository```, you can get your Custom repository in your services by calling ```IUnitOfWork.GetCrudRepository<TStorage, TId, TCustomCrudRepository>()```.
-This way everything will work fine but ```IUnitOfWork.GetCrudRepository<TStorage, TId>()``` method still will return the default Crud-Repository for you model, not the Custom Repository you just created.
-To override this behavior, and get your custom repository used for every usage in your EnTier application, you need to do one step more and register your custom repository. to do so, in the web applications you can call ```IApplicationBuilder.UseRepository<TCustomRepository>()``` in your startup file like this:
+This way, everything will work fine but the ```IUnitOfWork.GetCrudRepository<TStorage, TId>()``` method still will return the default Crud-Repository for your model, not the Custom Repository you just created.
+To override this behavior, and get your that custom repository, for every usage in your EnTier application, you need to do one step more and register your custom repository. to do so, in the web applications you can call ```IApplicationBuilder.UseRepository<TStorage,TId,TCustomRepository>()``` in your startup file like this: